Optimization of conveyance of quantum particles by moving potential well

 \section{Model and method}

-In the preset paper, we study the escape rate from a trapping potential when we move the position $x_0(t)$ of the trapping potential.
+In the preset paper, we study the escape of a particle from a trapping potential well in a process where we move the position of the potential well.
 In this section, we introduce the model of the trapping potential and define the survival probability of the particle in the trapping potential.